Native America: the Earth is a Gift

 Here in California we have very diverse traditions of native culture (over 150 different groups speaking over 65 different languages).
 In fact, California has the largest population of Native Americans today—despite the fact that California natives suffered by far the worst brutality of all native peoples.
 Beginning in the 1600’s, those Southern California natives that were not felled by disease were conscripted into missions, where the average lifespan was 2 years, or sometimes killed in mass baptism/executions or poisoned feasts.
 In Central and Northern California, the Gold Rush of the mid 1800’s led to even greater violence: mass killings by settlers and the US Cavalry and state laws that allowed the capture of Indian (dead or alive) for bounty.
 Through this means, from 1865-1875, over 100,000 natives were killed by settlers and by gubernatorial decree, clearing the land for settlers and ranchers.

-Native American culture areas/Frank La Pena, We Are all Sacred 2004
+Native American culture areas Frank La Pena (Nomtipom Wintu), We Are all Sacred 2004

 Before their extermination by the mission system and the Gold Rush, California natives subsided in semi-nomadic villages, creating the most complex basketry found in the Americas.
 Basketry was used as a tool for living in every aspect of life, from birth to death.
 You can see the cradleboards infants were placed in (and stayed there until the age of 5 or so!), the baskets used to gather and process food, and the gift baskets adorned with shells and embroidered with feathers (red woodpecker, black/green mallard, yellow meadowlark, topknots from the California quail).
 And as groups like the Pomo, Miwok and Maidu were forced from their land, some were able to sell their baskets to earn money and in the case of some Pomo women, even buy back their land!
 Traditional-turned-tourist arts enabled communities to continue.

 The Prehistoric Woodlands also seemed to have direct connections to Meso America.
 This area is one of the oldest in North America, with large-scale, almost urban areas.
 Cahokia, Illinois was a settlement that housed up to 20,000 people in 1400 CE.
-You should be able to recognize the ceremonial centers, bird warriors, maize and even ball games there and in the Southwest as being related to some of the Mesoamerican traditions we've already looked at.
+The ceremonial centers, bird warriors, maize and even ball games are related to Mesoamerican cultures.
 Although no direct link has been found, it's clear that ideas were exchanged in addition to agricultural products like corn and tobacco.
-And as we saw with Mesoamerican cultures, the large scale developments eventually disappeared prior to any European contact—but ideas about burials, ancestors, the importance of pipes and even feathers are carried into later historic cultures.
-Many Historic Woodlands cultures like the Muskogee (formerly called Creek), Caddo, and Choctaw are the direct descendants of these early groups.

 top: Prehistoric Woodlands c.
 1400: Great Serpent Mound / Effigy Pipe